Halliburton-Landmark/gdp/README-compiling.md

 have the source code.
 If not, you can get the GDP source distribution using one of the following commands:

+	git clone git://repo.eecs.berkeley.edu/projects/swarmlab/gdp.git
 	git clone https://repo.eecs.berkeley.edu/git/projects/swarmlab/gdp.git
 	git clone repoman@repo.eecs.berkeley.edu:projects/swarmlab/gdp.git

+The first form gives you public, read-only access, while the other two require that you have an account on the EECS repository.
-The second is only available if you have registered your public ssh key with `repo.eecs.berkeley.edu`.
+The third is only available if you have registered your public ssh key with `repo.eecs.berkeley.edu`.

 At the moment, compiles work on many platforms, including Debian,